 With housing prices slowly making a comeback and foreclosures declining, those looking to find deals or invest in real estate in Annapolis, Maryland still have options.
-One of those options includes Annapolis area short sales or Bank Owned homes (sometimes called “REOs” meaning real estate owned).
+One of those options includes Annapolis real estate short sales or Bank Owned homes (sometimes called “REOs” meaning real estate owned).

 A home listed as a short sale means the lender allows the seller to list the home and sell it for less than the amount still owed on the mortgage.
 A short sale home does not always mean the home is in foreclosure, it can simply mean the owner has fallen on difficult times and owes more than the house is worth.
 It also means the value of the home has dropped significantly.
 Bank Owned homes are properties owned by the bank after the owner goes into foreclosure and fails to make mortgage payments.